 “We become what we repeatedly do.” -Sean Covey

-For the One Little Word 2019 March prompt I will be (hopefully) completing the following each day:
+For the One Little Word 2019 March prompt I completed the following each day:

 - Write down at bedtime three things that happened during the day

 - Snap a “from where I stand” photo

 - Share it on Instagram the next morning

 This is not what I thought in first place once I found out about the 31-day challenge prompt.
 I really wanted to do a daily doodle (in paper not iPad) about items that represent my life right now but we just adopted a new puppy and I need to see how life and routines change.
 Doodling is a more elaborated and time consuming practice, especially since I am not an artist and I have not developed a drawing basic skill yet.
 I would likely have failed a challenge like that (and I suck at daily challenges in general) although I am planning to dive into it later this year.